frederic-perez/AmE-dictionary/data/dictionary.md

 __in no way, shape, or form__ _idiom_ In no possible manner; under no circumstances; not by any means.
 __in one blow__ _idiom_ All at once, with a single decisive or powerful action.
 __in order that__ _idiom_ So that; with the particular aim or purpose of.
-__in over (one's) head__ _idiom_ Too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer.
+__in over (one’s) head__ _idiom_ Too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer.
 __in place__ _idiom_
 __in plain view__ _idiom_ In full, unrestricted view; visibly, openly, or publicly.
 __in question__ _idiom_ Currently being discussed or under consideration. _I just don’t see how that is pertinent to the topic in question._ _The item in question is this scarf, which was discovered at the scene of the crime._